-How to get rid of bedwetting by trying osteopathy?
+How to get rid of child bedwetting by trying osteopathy?

 Enuresis, commonly called “bedwetting” is very common in children up to 4 to 5 years.
 About 15% of this age is children.
 However, nocturnal enuresis affects a number of children above this age, and sometimes adolescents.
 Using osteopathy can be an alternative to reduce or even end enuresis.
 Of course, its effectiveness depends on the nature of the cases.